A couple talking to a realtor possibly deciding on the final deal.

 The Bottom Line: Closing Day Preparation Pays Off

-While the home closing process usually takes 30 – 45 days, you should be prepared to close as quickly as possible.
-Although some delays are unavoidable, you can do your part to ensure a seamless closing by paying down your debts, responding to lender's requests quickly, preparing all the required signing documents and depositing the down payment on time.
+While the home closing process usually takes 30 – 60 days, you should be prepared to close as quickly as possible.
+Although some delays are unavoidable, you can do your part to ensure a seamless closing by paying down your debts, responding quickly to lender's requests, preparing all the required signing documents and depositing the down payment on time.

-Want to stay on track for your closing?
+Want to stay on track for your closing date?
 Getting started early can help you stay on track with your home buying timeline.
-Start your application and get prequalified online today.
+Start an application online today.

 Victoria Araj